Interstate 77 in West Virginia: Early years

-Planning and early construction
+Planning and construction

 Originally serviced by railroads and then two-lane highways, by the mid-20th century, the cities of southern and central West Virginia grew to the point where the roadways between these regions were becoming woefully inadequate.
 Heavier traffic loads and increasing traffic volumes made the existing roads dangerous with safety statistics to prove it.
 In 1949, Governor Okey Patteson oversaw the creation of the Turnpike Commission which was the start of the planning of what was to become the West Virginia Turnpike.

 Two years earlier, the state legislature had appropriated funds to study the feasibility of building a superhighway comparable to similar projects being planned and constructed in other states.
 Early proposals showed a highway stretching from Parkersburg to Princeton, while another map diagrammed a route from Wheeling to Princeton.
 Both of these plans, however, were shelved in a 1951 study, citing the extreme costs of building a modern highway through very unforgiving terrain as the primary reason.
 The study recommended that the northern terminus be moved to Fairplain just outside Ripley and that the southern terminus remain in Princeton.
 The study also suggested that the highway be constructed as a two-lane facility rather than a four-lane highway, with provisions for future widening when funding became available.